apache/sling-org-apache-sling-app-cms/docker/README.md

 This is a sample Docker Compose configuration for using Apache Sling CMS in a containerized environment.

-It will start a container with the Apache Sling CMS backed by MongoDB and a webcache container pre-configured to proxy and cache two URLs.
+It will start a container with the Apache Sling CMS backed by a shared volume and a webcache container pre-configured to proxy and cache two URLs.

 ## Dependencies